mvolkmann/blog/src/rust.md

 Interestingly most of the frameworks evaluated are ones you have probably never heard of.

+One reason to care about performance is cloud costs.

 One might conclude from this that actix is the only Rust framework that should be considered.